Share this blog!

 Inquiry

-• This is where I give them their quote and time frame and offer to book their proofreader (this was the sample email you saw earlier)
+• Editing proposal (This is where I give them their quote and time frame)

 Intake process

-• I attach the contract and have them select some editing preferences for the style sheet
+• Editing contract, nonfiction (This is only for nonfiction since with fiction, I attached the contract in the process email.
+I attach the contract and have them select some editing preferences for the style sheet)

-• The day before I am set to start their manuscript, I check in to see if they will have the manuscript to me by tomorrow
+• Checking in (The day before I'm set to start their manuscript, I check in to see if they will have the manuscript to me by tomorrow)

 Returning edits